emilyl-no/Investments/Finance IA/README.md

 # Investment appraisal
 Investment appraisal techniques are used to evaluate whether a project or investment is financially worthwhile.
-The investment_appraisal requires the installation of the NumPy Financial library for full functionlity.
+The investment_appraisal requires the installation of the NumPy Financial library for full functionality.

 ## Tutorial
 In this tutorial we will see how to use `investment_appraisal` to analyse potential investment projects.